kazurayam/TestingGradlePlugins-revised/docs/index.md

 ### Code for Integration test

 The following test code makes an HTTP request to an external URL ("https://www.google.com/").
 This requires connectivity to the Internet, and it assumes that the external URL is available when you execute this test.
+When the external resources are not accessible, this test will fail.

-We categorise those tests that depend on external resources as "Integration Test" and make them seperated from the unit-tests.
+We categorise those tests that depend on external resources as "Integration Test" and separate them from the unit-tests.

 ![file](./images/file.png) `url-verifier-plugin/src/integrationTest/groovy/org/myorg/http/DefaultHttpCallerIntegrationTest.groovy`